smstuebe/xamarin-fingerprint/README.md

 **Note for Windows users:**
 You have to enable telnet: Programs and Features > Add Windows Feature > Telnet Client

+## Nice to know

+### ProGuard

+If you use the plugin with Link all, Release Mode and ProGuard enabled, you may have to add the follwoing rules to your proguard.cfg.

+    -dontwarn com.samsung.**
+    -keep class com.samsung.** {*;}

 ## Contribution
 <img src="http://i.imgur.com/WFBeQuG.png" /> + <img src="http://i.imgur.com/P4Ay9tm.png" />